Abdirizak-jarso/F1-project/readme.md

 The optimized model showed a significant improvement over the initial model, with higher accuracy and better performance metrics across all classes.

 ## Conclusion
-The optimized classification model demonstrates a notable enhancement in performance compared to the initial model.
+Decision tree classification model demonstrates a notable enhancement in performance compared to the initial model.
 Key findings include:
 - **Improved Accuracy**: The optimized model achieved a high accuracy of 98%, reflecting its effectiveness in making reliable predictions.
 - **Enhanced Metrics**: Precision, recall, and F1-score improved significantly across all classes, especially for Class 2, indicating strong model performance.

 **Recommendations:**
-1. **Use the Optimized Model**: Given its superior performance, the optimized model should be used for predictions.
+1. **Use Decision tree Model**: Given its superior performance, the optimized model should be used for predictions.
-2. **Monitor and Address Class Imbalances**: Continue to assess and address any imbalances in class predictions.
 3. **Validate and Test Further**: Perform additional validation on new datasets to ensure robustness.
 4. **Class 2 (Top Finishers)**: The model perfectly predicts the top finishers, suggesting a strong understanding of the factors leading to success.
 Continue to focus on the key variables influencing top performance.